- 1 whole chicken (3 to 4 pounds), cut into 10 pieces

 - Preheat oven to 350 degrees, with rack in lower third.
 Pat chicken dry with paper towels and season with salt and pepper.
 In a large Dutch oven or heavy pot with a tight-fitting lid, heat oil over high.
 Cook chicken, skin side down, until golden and crisp, 6 minutes.
 Flip chicken and cook until browned, 6 minutes.
 Transfer to a large plate.

-- Reduce heat to medium and add onion, garlic, and carrots to pot.
+- Reduce heat to medium and add onion, garlic, and potato to pot.
 Cook, stirring and scraping up browned bits with a wooden spoon, until onion is translucent, 4 minutes.
-Stir in paprika, cumin, cinnamon, and rice and cook 1 minute.
+Stir in coriander, turmeric, cumin, and rice, and cook 1 minute.

-- Add green beans, chickpeas, and broth and season with salt and pepper.
+- Add cauliflower, peas, and broth, and season with salt and pepper.
 Arrange chicken, skin side up, on top of rice mixture.
 Bring to a boil, cover pot, and place in oven.
 Bake until chicken is cooked through and liquid is absorbed, 25 to 30 minutes.
 Let sit 5 minutes before serving.

 Use a whole chicken for this one-pot meal, or buy a package of precut thighs or breasts.